hydaline-code/Hello_World/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

-> The project repository is public so anyone can just from it from my Github account.
+> The project repository is public so anyone can acess from it from my Github account.
 Then after clone it into your local machine

 ### Prerequisites